actualbudget/actual/docs/transactions/bulk-editing.md

 ### Use Cases

-1. Adding categories to imported transactions
+1. Adding categories to imported transactions.
-2. Changing the category for a number of transactions You may for example wish to reorganize your category structure and naming.
+2. Changing the category for a number of transactions you may wish to recategorize.
-3. Add a note to certain transactions in order to provide more granular detail for analysis, without having to add still more categories.
+3. Adding a note to certain transactions in order to provide more granular detail for analysis, without having to add still more categories.
-4. To change the Account for a number of transactions - perhaps due to a manual entry or import error.
+4. Changing the Account for a number of transactions - perhaps due to a manual entry or import error.
-5. Duplicating multiple transactions that may not be appropriate for scheduling
+5. Duplicating multiple transactions that may not be appropriate for scheduling.

-### Editing transaction properties
+### Editing Transaction Properties

 There are various components of a transaction that can be changed through bulk edit.
 These can be seen here.